arabog/alx_revisited/2.deploy-infra-as-code-(iac)/servers_secgrp/Readme.md

           VolumeSize: '10'
 ```
 In the example above, we have done the following:
-Set a UserData script that will run on the new instance automatically after launch.
+Set a **UserData script** that will run on the new instance automatically after launch.

-Used the ami-0ac73f33a1888c64a as AMI in the us-west-2 (Oregon) region.
+Used the **ami-0ac73f33a1888c64a** as AMI in the **us-west-2** (Oregon) region.
 If you wish to run the whole exercise in another region, say us-east-1 (N Virginia), then you will have to change the AMI ID to ami-00ddb0e5626798373

-Assumed that the RSA login key name is VocareumKey2.
+Assumed that the RSA login key name is **VocareumKey2**.
 Please create a key-pair with the name VocareumKey2 (or any name) in the AWS web console (under EC2 services) before using it in the code above.

-Referenced the previously defined WebServerSecGroup for our SecurityGroup
+Referenced the previously defined **WebServerSecGroup** for our SecurityGroup

-Set our InstanceType to t3.small .
+Set our InstanceType to **t3.small** .
 You can also use t3.medium.

-Specified 10gbs for our VolumeSize.
+Specified **10gbs** for our VolumeSize.

 Note: In a Launch configuration, the only required properties are ImageId and Instance Type.
 The remaining ones are optional.